-Having now posted reviews about most of Walter Greenwood’s other fiction, I realise that these pretty much all refer to his first novel, Love on the Dole (1933), and so for the sake of completeness, I ought to add a review for his first novel too, though it is his most famous.
+Much of Walter Greenwood’s other fiction refers back to his first novel, Love on the Dole (1933), and so it should be helpful to start with a review for his first novel too, though it is his most famous.
 Love on the Dole established Greenwood’s reputation, was influential at the time and later, and rapidly changed his life (from being an unemployed worker in Salford to being a best-selling novelist and author).

 The dust-wrapper of the first edition of the novel is now very hard to find, but here is the image adapted from it (broadly similar though differing in a number of details) for the programme of the London production of the play adaptation in 1935.
 This particular programme has been carefully annotated by an audience member with the words: ‘ A very important play, very well acted’.